blocknetdx/blockchain-configuration-files/autobuild/workflow.md

 ```

 **Output:**
 A list of coins for which there is a newer version than we currently support.
+Warnings are also printed for any coin for which we couldn't find releases or tags information on the expected Github URL.

 ### autobuild/app.py